UKNCSP/CMIP7-AFT-Support/Experiment_Guidance.md

    * For other MIPs, new/altered diagnostics should be checked thoroughly, as should any fields of particular importance to that MIP.
    * Plot the fields and verify that they are scientifically sensible and that packing precision is appropriate.
 This is a very time-consuming and tedious task and may need to be distributed across several people.
    * Is the model responding appropriately to any new forcing?
-   * For some runs where significant changes are being made to the diagnostic setup, it will be appropriate to process a sample of data with `CDDS` to check that the output can be delivered to the ESGF.
+   * For some runs where significant changes are being made to the diagnostic setup, it will be appropriate to process a sample of data with `CDDS` to check that the output can be delivered to the ESGF (consult @UKNCSP/cdds for advice).
 1. When you are confident that everything is working and you have completed the QA checklist in the CMIP7 Experiment Documentation template, assign the issue to your reviewer to conduct the review (using the "Assignees" panel at the right of the issue page, you will need the githubid of your reviewer).
 This should automatically generates a github notification for them, but it might be helpful to also email your reviewer directly in case they miss this.
 1. The reviewer should then create a [CMIP7 Experiment Review issue](https://github.com/UKNCSP/CMIP7-AFT-Simulations/blob/main/.github/ISSUE_TEMPLATE/CMIP7_Expt_Review_template.yml) as a `sub-issue` within your current Experiment Documentation issue.
 They should fill in all parts of this review template and sign their approval or otherwise when completed.
    * _**Note:** In practice it will save time if the reviewer also looks at the model suite before you produce any test data._